fortunecookies/overview/README.md

 # Introduction to FortuneCookies
-Who says you can't buy good fortune?
-FortubeCookies are part game, art, and luck on Ethereum.

-FortuneCookies is a game and the objective is luck.
+FortuneCookies is a game of art and luck on Ethereum.
+Each FortuneCookie is a collectible good luck charm.

+__FortuneCookies is a game.__ Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck.

+and the objective is luck.
 Players collect digital FortuneCookies to earn GoodFortune on Ethereum.
 GoodFortune is a form of digital luck that allows players to exhibit special powers in others applications.

-FortuneCookies is art.
-Each FortuneCookie batch is designed in collaboration with a special artist.
-Everything from the number of FortuneCookies produced, to the surprise inside, info info info info
+__FortuneCookies is art.__ Each FortuneCookie batch is designed in collaboration with a special artist.
+Everything from the number of FortuneCookies produced, to the surprise inside,

-FortuneCooies is crypto.
+__FortuneCooies is crypto.__
 info
 info
 info
 info
 info

-continue reading to learn more about the details
+Who says you can't buy good fortune?

 .....................................................
+ABSTRACT

+• COLLECT DIGITAL FORTUNECOOKIES
+• EARN GOODFORTUNE ON ETHEREUM
+• SPREAD GOOD FORTUNE IN THE WORLD

 .....................................................